allthingstalk/java-sdk/readme.md

 Several basic examples are found in the `/src/examples` folder.
 * `Counter.java` send data from your application to AllThingsTalk _(sensing)_
 * `Actuation.java` toggle a boolean from AllThingsTalk _(actuation)_
-* `BinaryExample.java` send data of multiple assets together in one binary payload.
+* `BinaryPayload.java` send data of multiple assets together in one binary payload.
 The corresponding .json file for decoding the payload in AllThingsTalk can be found in the same folder.

 ---